icinganalysis/icinganalysis.github.io/content/engine exhaust heat.md

 in connection with all-metal wing.
 The operation and efficiency of such slot have been carefully examined.
-It was found that the efficiency of the slot in collecting water is decreased greatly if it location is is than one-tenth of the chord length from the lead- ing edge.
+It was found that the efficiency of the slot in collecting water is decreased greatly if its location is lesss than one-tenth of the chord length from the leading edge.
 A slot on the lower surface of the wing was found to be unnecessary.
 It is believed that the high-wing monoplane will be the most convenient type for the incorporation of